theQRL/theqrl.org/content/blog/2021/onchain-voting-qip016/index.md

 3. Scroll to the section "Voting options"
 4. Copy the message transaction that you want to vote for (Starts with 0f0f0)
 5. Paste the message transaction to the message field.

-> **Special note:** As QIP-016 is a deviation from the whitepaper emission schedule that every coin holder is a part of and involves altering the tokenomics of a project, it's required for there to be a significant level of confidence in the result.
->
-> For this reason, during the vote parameter meetings held as part of the QIP process, it was established that **GREATER THAN 50% OF ELIGIBLE VOTERS (WHERE 1 QRL=1 VOTE) NEEDS TO VOTE TO 'Accept' THE PROPOSAL.
-ANYONE WHO DOESN'T VOTE WILL BE COUNTED AS A 'Reject' VOTE.
-NO VOTE CAN BE A 'Null' VOTE**

 ## Extended guide